-Definitions

-The terms “subrecipient” and “vendor” have the meanings in OMB Circular A-133 §__.105 and UGMS, Part IV §__.105:

-Subrecipient – an entity that expends awards received from a pass-through entity to carry out a program.
-In other words, as found in the OMB Circular A-133 Compliance Supplement, “a subrecipient relationship exists when funding from a pass-through entity is provided to perform a portion of the scope of work or objectives of the pass-through entity’s award agreement with the…awarding agency.”
-(A pass-through entity is an entity that provides an award to a subrecipient to carry out a program.)

-Vendor – “a dealer, distributor, merchant, or other seller providing goods or services that are required for the conduct of a…program….”
-In other words, as found in the OMB Circular A-133 Compliance Supplement, “a vendor, on the other hand, is generally a dealer, distributor or other seller that provides, for example, supplies, expendable materials, or data processing services in support of the project activities.”

-Guidance in OMB Circular A-133 §__.210 and UGMS, Part IV §__.210 expand on the definitions above by describing the types of characteristics to consider when determining whether an entity is a subrecipient or vendor.
-The guidance discusses the following points with regard to determining whether a particular arrangement creates a subrecipient or vendor relationship:

-examining each arrangement against characteristics that OMB and UGMS identify as being indicative of subrecipient and vendor relationships;

-considering the substance of a relationship more strongly than its form; and

-exercising professional judgment in making the determination.

-Indicative Characteristics
+Characteristics

-The guidance provided by OMB Circular A-133 and UGMS identifies characteristics that are indicative of subrecipient and vendor relationships.
 The characteristics are indicators only.
-Accordingly, neither OMB nor UGMS intend the characteristics to be used as a checklist, recognizing that factors other than those listed might also impact the determination.
-Therefore, each arrangement must be separately considered as a whole to determine whether its characteristics are more indicative of a subrecipient or vendor relationship.
+Accordingly, neither OMB nor TxGMS intend the characteristics to be used as a checklist, recognizing that factors other than those listed might also impact the determination.
+Therefore, each arrangement must be separately considered as a whole to determine whether its characteristics are more indicative of a subrecipient (subgrantee) or contractor (vendor) relationship.

-The following guidance expands on the guidance provided by OMB and UGMS by including examples that further describe each characteristic.
-As with the characteristics identified by OMB and UGMS, the examples provided by TWC in this guidance are not intended for use as a checklist or to replace the need for professional judgment and separate consideration of each arrangement on its own merits.
+The following guidance expands on the guidance provided by OMB and TxGMS by including examples that further describe each characteristic.
+As with the characteristics identified by OMB and TxGMS, the examples provided by TWC in this guidance are not intended for use as a checklist or to replace the need for professional judgment and separate consideration of each arrangement on its own merits.

 Subrecipient

+Characteristics which support the classification of the receiving entity as a subrecipient include when that entity:

 Determines who is eligible to receive what financial assistance.
 For example: